Effective LLM Code Refinement via Property-Oriented and Structurally Minimal Feedback: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Recent advances in Large Language Models (LLMs) have revolutionized automated code generation, enabling tools like GitHub Copilot to assist developers in translating natural language requirements into functional code~\cite{openai2023gpt, bai2023qwen, zhu2024deepseek}.
-However, ensuring the correctness of the generated code remains a critical and pressing challenge~\cite{liu2024your}. \Tdd{} (\TDD{})~\cite{jiang2023selfevolve, zhong2024LDB, shinn2024reflexion}, which leverages test cases and corresponding execution results to iteratively refine auto-generated code, has shown promise in enhancing its correctness.
-Yet, existing methods suffer from a significant flaw: high-quality test cases are not always available.
-Incomplete or biased feedback from these test results can even misguide the refinement process, potentially trapping LLMs in local optima and consequently hindering their ability to produce robust solutions.
+Recent advances in LLMs have revolutionized automated code generation, enabling tools like GitHub Copilot to assist developers in translating natural language requirements into functional code~\citep{openai2023gpt, bai2023qwen, zhu2024deepseek}.
+However, ensuring the functional correctness of the generated code remains a critical challenge, representing a primary bottleneck to the reliable deployment of these models in real-world scenarios~\citep{liu2024your}.
+To bridge this gap, many have turned to the Test-Driven Development (TDD)~\citep{jiang2023selfevolve, zhong2024LDB, shinn2024reflexion} framework for iterative refinement.
+TDD framework leverages a cycle of test execution and code modification, where outcomes like pass/fail status or error messages, serve as feedback to guide the LLM.
+This feedback-driven loop allows the model to progressively debug and enhance its initial code generation, steering it toward a correct solution.